-The right-of-use asset is depreciated in accordance with the depreciation requirements of IFRS 16 Property, Plant and Equipment.
-The Company depreciates the right-of-use assets on a straight-line basis, over the lease term.
+The right-of-use assets are depreciated in accordance with the depreciation requirements of IAS 16 Property, Plant and Equipment.
+The Company depreciates the right-of-use assets are depreciated on a straight-line basis, over the lease term.

 IFRS 16 implementation details and the applicable calculations are reported in the Company's audited consolidated financial statements for the year ended December 31, 2018.